 Thank you for your support.

 An open submission exhibition providing a platform for both emerging creative talent and more established artists working nationally and internationally.
-The exhibition will run across The Levinsky Gallery from 19 March–23 May 2021, and KARST from 13 May–3 July 2021.
+This exhibition will run across The Levinsky Gallery, University of Plymouth and KARST, dates to be confirmed pending government guidance.

 Theme: Making It.
 Plymouth Contemporary invites artists to open up, interrogate, unpick and shake out what 'Making It' might mean in terms of contemporary art practice in 2021.Learn more about the exhibition